 Should I register for the One-Stop-Shop?

-Registration for the OSS procedure, for all relevant sales, is recommended.
+Registration for the OSS procedure for all relevant sales is recommended.
 Otherwise, all transactions above EUR 10,001 (net) must be reported in the country of destination.
-Your tax advisor will support you with advice on the need for action in your specific individual case.
+Your tax advisor will advise you on the need for action in your specific case.

 Obligations when using the OSS

 Registration for the OSS procedure obliges to file the OSS tax return electronically in due time.